by Leah Argento

 I discovered this mask in 2010 while reviewing it for a spa, and I fell in love!
 The formula feels and smells luxurious and transforms your skin inside and out with an exclusive formulation.

 Patented Pro-NAD® (bio-active vitamin B3) has been clinically proven to repair and resist skin damage and stimulate the production of healthy cells.
 It used to be marketed under the name Niadyne, but Canyon Ranch has since absorbed the name.
-For those who read the FutureDerm blog regularly, you will be happy to know that it is the same active ingredient - nicotinic acid - used in the NIA 24 line (source
+For those who read the FutureDerm blog regularly, you will be happy to know that it is the same active ingredient – nicotinic acid – used in the NIA 24 line (source).
+The acidic form has been shown to improve penetration into the skin, which is a great thing, considering that niacinamide has been shown to reduce fine lines and wrinkles, hyperpigmentation, redness, and skin sallowness.
+(Read more: Product Review: NIA 24 Skincare)

 - Vitamin C (as Ascorbyl Glucoside) which brightens and minimizes hyperpigmentation.
 Helps prevent free-radical damage and reduce fine lines and wrinkles.
 (Read more: Spotlight On: Ascorbyl Glucoside)